Introduction

-Editorial Guidelines issues
+The Editorial Guidelines state that:

 The BBC may charge for tickets to BBC concerts, concert series or other BBC events held at outside venues.
 The BBC should not charge for admission to regular recordings of other programmes.

-In other, very exceptional, circumstances if there is any proposal to sell tickets to any other BBC event on BBC premises, such as an event to raise money for a BBC charitable initiative, the proposal must be approved in advance by Editorial Policy.
+In other exceptional, circumstances if there is any proposal to sell tickets to any other BBC event on BBC premises, such as an event to raise money for a BBC charitable initiative, the proposal must be approved in advance by Editorial Policy.
+Proposals to ticket a BBC event, which is part of a third party event that will require the public to pay an entry fee, should be referred to Editorial Policy.

 Occasionally an outside organisation, for example a gardening club, may invite the BBC to hold an outside broadcast programme at their premises.
-In these cases, with the advance approval of Editorial Policy, it may sometimes be acceptable for the location to charge a modest fee to the audience that they invite, in order to cover their costs.
+In these cases, with the advance approval of Editorial Policy, it may be appropriate for the location to charge a modest fee to the audience that they invite, in order to cover their costs.
 The amount charged must be agreed with the BBC beforehand to ensure the fee is fair and is not set at a rate that is designed to make a profit.

 Sometimes a programme which is regularly recorded in a BBC studio puts on an event at an outside location.
 For example a radio comedy sometimes appears at the Edinburgh Festival.
 In such cases it may be appropriate to charge for tickets to the special outside broadcast show.

-Proceeds from ticket sales and cost of tickets
+Proceeds from Ticket Sales and Cost of Tickets

-Event Costs
+Event costs

 While ticket revenue may be used for event costs, the BBC must pay for all broadcast costs.

-• Event costs will include elements such as security at the event, seating, ticketing, the hire of the venue, hospitality, transport, toilet facilities, audience information services, refreshments, additional staging required because the public is attending, including screens at the venue for the event audience.
+- Event costs will include elements such as security at the event, seating, ticketing, the hire of the venue, hospitality, transport, toilet facilities, audience information services, refreshments, additional staging required because the public is attending, including screens at the venue for the event audience.
 It is essential that event costs only include costs which would be incurred even if the event were not broadcast.

-• Broadcast costs are any costs required for the radio or television broadcast coverage and transmission of the event and may include for example cameras/mikes, rigging, transmission equipment, lines, programme presenters and reporters, programme lighting required for broadcasting the event, production staff, the production on site offices, scanners, graphics, VT or audio packages to be played in during the event and shown on air.
+- Broadcast costs are any costs required for the radio or television broadcast coverage and transmission of the event and may include for example cameras/mikes, rigging, transmission equipment, lines, programme presenters and reporters, programme lighting required for broadcasting the event, production staff, the production on site offices, scanners, graphics, VT or audio packages to be played in during the event and shown on air.

 Ticketing for public displays of BBC programmes

 It is not normally appropriate for a separate charge to be made to see the BBC material.
-However it may be acceptable for there to be an over-all entry charge to the whole event, if it includes a substantial amount of non-BBC content, for example when showcasing BBC content at a third party event such as a public festival .
+However it may be acceptable for there to be an over-all entry charge to the whole event, if it includes a substantial amount of non-BBC content, for example when showcasing BBC content at a third party event such as a public festival.

-Ticketing Arrangements
+Ticketing arrangements

-For BBC Programmes in BBC studios or other studios
+For BBC Programmes in BBC Studios or Other Studios

-For BBC broadcast events
+For BBC Broadcast Events

 Ticketing for BBC broadcast events held at an outside venue may be handled by the BBC, by the external venue or by a ticketing company which has been contracted by the BBC or by the external venue, such as the box office at a concert hall.